wso2/docs-ob-toolkit-uk/en/docs/learn/consent-management.md

  - A customer can revoke a consent using the Consent Manager portal
  - A Customer Care Representative from the bank can revoke a consent on behalf of a user

+!!! tip
+    You can customize and build your own Consent Manager using the [Consent API](https://ob.docs.wso2.com/en/latest/references/consent-rest-api/).

 WSO2 Open Banking uses the following API endpoints to manage consents as previously described.

 - **Consent Validation - `/validate` endpoint**